Code-Institute-Submissions/gameshow-m1/README.md

 7. To suggest a game or get in touch very easily
 8. Find the streamers social media channels
 9. The colours, layout and feel of the site to be of a gaming nature as part of cultural appropriation
+10. To see the top all time games of the streaming and the method of rating

 ## Returning and Frequent Visitor Goals
 As a returning/frequent visitor of the site, I want: